debops/debops/docs/meta/policy/ai-contributions.rst

   security issues using LLM-generated content without human verification.
   Incorrect AI-generated security reports are particularly harmful because they waste maintainer time and desensitize maintainers to real issues.
+- **LLM reviews are advisory only.** An LLM review cannot, by itself, be a sufficient reason to merge or reject a change.
+An LLM-generated comment cannot, by itself, prevent a change from being merged; the human reviewer must agree with the comment and take responsibility for it before it can block a change.
+- **Omitting the required trailer.** Submitting content generated in whole or in substantial part by an LLM without the required ``Generated-By: LLM`` trailer.
+A first omission is a process violation;
+  repeated or willful omission is a Code of Conduct matter.
+- **Misrepresenting provenance.** Claiming authorship of content originally created by an LLM, or otherwise falsely stating that a contribution was not produced with LLM assistance.
+Misrepresentation is a violation of the Code of Conduct from the first occurrence.

 Code review feedback that draws on LLM suggestions is subject to the same Core Principle: the reviewer must understand and stand behind the feedback